Low Blood Pressure (Hypotension)

 - blurry vision

 Symptoms can range in severity.
 Some people may be slightly uncomfortable, while others may feel quite ill.
-Notify your doctor if you are concerned about your symptoms and blood pressure levels.

 Treat orthostatic hypotension with slow, gradual movements.
 Instead of standing up quickly, work your way into a sitting or standing position using small movements.
 You can also avoid orthostatic hypotension by not crossing your legs when you sit.